doclet/texdoclet/README.md

 > **WARNING**: TeXDoclet is only working with Java versions up to Java 11 because of the removal of the old doclet API (com.sun.javadoc).
-A migration to the new Java Doclet API is curently not planned.
+A migration to the new Java Doclet API is currently not planned.

 TeXDoclet
 =========